Yesterday I wrote a general introduction to US precancels. Since US precancels are IMHO a wide and interesting topic, lets dig in further…

 For starters, with precancels the cancel is more important than the stamp itself.
 Thus even damaged stamps (as shown in some of my pics) are good enough if better quality replacement is not available.
-But like in traditional stamp collecting, it is wise to strive for stamps that are free from tears, thins etc. faults.
+However, like in traditional stamp collecting, it is wise to strive for stamps that are free from tears, thins etc. faults.

 Another difference to traditional stamp collection comes with ordering of stamps.
 The most common way to order a collection is alphabetical order by state and city of precancel.
 And if you have plenty of precancels, you can always split these to subcategories by origin (bureau or local) and precancel designs.

 US precancels offer plenty to collect with low budget…To obtain a collection of each style of precancel used for each town and state in the US would take about 42,000 stamps (of which about 9,500 are Bureau precancels).
-If you collected each style and town used on each stamp that would mean a collection of few million stamps.
-And most of these are very common and low in value, but there are also some rarities with locals.
+If you collected each style and town used on each stamp that would mean a collection of few million stamps. .
+In addition, most of these are very common and low in value, but there are also some rarities with locals.

-And finally about the catalogues… The very best US precancel catalogues are by the Precancel Stamps Society.
+Finally few words about the catalogues… The very best US precancel catalogues are by the Precancel Stamps Society.
 They offer separate books for Bureaus and for Locals with very clear listing of all known stamp-types and precancel overprints.